 Preparing for the unpredictable

-Of course, strategies involving derivatives present special risks.
+Strategies involving derivatives present special risks.
 It can be difficult to close out derivatives positions in certain market conditions, and with certain derivatives, it’s possible to lose more than the principal of the investment.
 Given the complexity of actively managing and implementing these hedges, expertise is critical, which is why many investors and financial advisors look to professional investment managers to add such a strategy to their investment plans.

 Is tail risk hedging expensive?

-Hedging strategies may have some near-term costs, but overtime they are designed to enhance return potential by:
+Hedging strategies may have some near-term costs, but over time, they are designed to enhance return potential by:

-- Mitigating losses when a market storm hits
+- Mitigating losses when a market storm hits,

-- Providing liquidity in a crisis, allowing investors to buy assets at fire-sale prices as others are forced to sell
+- Providing liquidity in a crisis, allowing investors to buy assets at fire-sale prices as others are forced to sell and

-- Allowing investors to take greater risks elsewhere in their portfolios
+- Allowing investors to take greater risks elsewhere in their portfolios.